MuteJester/Simple_Image_Processing_Library/README.md

 __General Info__

-Image Processing Library For C++ or __SIPL__ ,Just Include The Header Files And Your Are Ready To Code!
+Simple Image Processing Library For C++ or __SIPL__ ,Just Include The Header Files And Your Are Ready To Code!
 A simple solution if you desire to process image data our work with images in general without altering projects linker settings and without adding additional dependencies .